 A. Certification of commonly taught languages with a literate tradition may be made by:

-4. Translation examination administered by the Department of Anthropology;or
+Translation examination administered by the Department of Anthropology;or

 B. Certification of field languages that are not widely taught and may not have broadly known literate traditions may be certified by:

-1. The same means as commonly taught languages (as above);or
+The same means as commonly taught languages (as above);or

 Non-language tools of research:

-Tools other than languages may include statistics, particular quantitative or qualitative techniques (e.g., formal/content analysis of spoken or written text), computer languages, or other appropriate techniques as decided on by the student and advisor.
+Tools other than languages may include statistics, particular quantitative or qualitative techniques (e.g., discourse/text analysis), computer languages, or other appropriate techniques as decided on by the student and advisor.
 Such tools may be certified by appropriate course work with a grade of B or above.
 Statistics may be certified via the use of appropriate statistical methods in the dissertation.
 In this case, the tool of research form will normally be filled out after data analysis is completed.

 The department recommends:

-- 1-credit modules in the Sociology Department's (SOCY 622 Selected Topics in Social Research Skills), and SIS (SIS 638 Selected Topics in International Development Skills).
+1-credit modules in the Sociology Department's (on their list of courses, but not recenetly offered) and SIS (e.g., SIS 638 Selected Topics in International Development Skills).

-NOTE: Anth 552 Anthropological Research Methods may not be used for certification of the tool requirement.
+NOTE: ANTH 652 Anthropological Research Design may not be used for certification of the tool requirement.

 Students who take courses to fulfill the Research Tool requirement should have the appropriate "Research Tool" form certified immediately after completing the course.
 However, tools need to be chosen with the dissertation in mind; the department will not certify tools that have no connection to the proposed dissertation topic.